clerickx/TheStage4Library/README.md

 cd /mnt/gentoo
 ```
 ### Download stage4
-Hello you must have an GUI live enviorment to download the stage4's or if possible you could use an terminal web browser that also works just it must have an copy link feature.
+You must have a GUI live enviorment to download the stage4's or if possible you could use a terminal web browser that also works just it must have a copy link feature.

 Anyways.

-First open the link provided in your specific stage4 then right click  the download button and select copy link (depending on the web browser) than cd into /mnt/gentoo and wget URL and than your done.
+First open the link provided in your specific stage4 then right click  the download button and select copy link (depending on the web browser) then cd into /mnt/gentoo and wget URL and then your done.

 ### Unpack stage4
 ```